-When Military Caregiver Leave is requested, the employee may be required to provide a certification completed by an authorized health care provider of the covered servicemember, which includes health care providers affiliated with the Department of Defense, the Veterans Administration, and TRICARE, as well as any health care provider (as defined in Section B.1.a.(5). above) who is treating the covered servicemember.
-The certification should provide information sufficient to establish entitlement to Military Caregiver Leave, including information establishing that the servicemember is a covered servicemember for purposes of Military Caregiver Leave and that the employee has a covered relationship with the employee, as well as an estimate of the leave needed to provide the care.
-When the covered servicemember is a covered veteran, the employee may be required to provide information establishing her or his veteran status, the date of separation from the Armed Forces, and that separation was other than dishonorable.
+When Military Caregiver Leave is requested, the employee may be required to provide a certification completed by an authorized health care provider of the covered service member which includes health care providers affiliated with the Department of Defense, the Veterans Administration, and TRICARE, as well as any health care provider (as defined in Section B.1.a.(5). above) who is treating the covered service The certification should provide information member. sufficient to establish entitlement to Military Caregiver Leave, including information establishing that the service member is a covered service member for purposes of Military Caregiver Leave and that she or he has a covered relationship with the employee, as well as an estimate of the leave needed to provide the care.
+When the covered service member is a covered veteran, the employee may be required to provide information establishing her or his veteran status, the date of separation from the Armed Forces, and that separation was other than dishonorable.